ria-2511/Smart-Lifegaurd-DS/README.md

 <img src="https://www.analyticsvidhya.com/wp-content/uploads/2015/10/SVM_18.png">

-We should always look at the cross-validation score to have effective combination of these parameters and avoid over-fitting.
+I should always look at the cross-validation score to have effective combination of these parameters and avoid over-fitting.

 ## Results
-We created a model using SVM with an overall accuracy of 91.2%.
+I created a model using SVM with an overall accuracy of 91.2%.

 # Bibliography
 * https://www.analyticsvidhya.com/blog/2017/09/understaing-support-vector-machine-example-code/#:~:text=%E2%80%9CSupport%20Vector%20Machine%E2%80%9D%20(SVM,mostly%20used%20in%20classification%20problems.